nnsW3/ens-offchain-resolver/README.md

 ## Testing in the Wild

-Once all the parts are deployed and the resolver contract is associated to the ENS profile, your [ENS Domain](https://app.ens.domains/) should be able to resolve with your address.
+Once all the parts are deployed and the resolver contract is associated with the ENS profile, your [ENS Domain](https://app.ens.domains/) should be able to resolve with your address.

 ### Manual Testing